 These sizes are minimums; you can use larger sizes.
 5/32" wire is not common in the US, but West Marine Rigging offers it on a custom basis since each terminal has to be built from separate component parts.
 Ask for a quote if you are interested in 5/32" wire lifelines.
 Cruisers are not affected by racing rules so they may elect to go with 3/16" on the upper and 1/8" on the lower lifelines.

 NOTE: Lifelines require very specific measurements to ensure proper fit.
 It is important to know where to measure to, since different terminals are measured differently.
 This is a good reason to just send your lifelines to West Marine Rigging for an exact reproduction of the replacement.
 This project can be completed while the boat is hauled.

-If you determine that your lifelines need replacement and you want to use either the traditional vinyl coated wire or uncoated 1 x 19, the easiest option is to drop your old lifelines off at a West Marine store, or send them to a West Marine Rigging Shop and have the professionals at West Marine Rigging duplicate your lifelines.
-Normally you can reuse your turnbuckles and pelican hooks, or you may want to upgrade to the newer Johnson Marine “over center” style pelican hooks.
-Another option is to complete the Life Line Measurement Form at http://www.csjohnson.com and e-mail or fax this form to a West Marine Rigging shop.
+If you determine that your lifelines need replacement and you want to use either the traditional vinyl coated wire or uncoated 1 x 19, the easiest option is to drop your old lifelines off at a West Marine store, or send them to a West Marine Rigging Shop and have the professionals at West Marine Rigging duplicate them.
+(Normally you can reuse your turnbuckles and pelican hooks, or you may want to upgrade to the newer Johnson Marine “over center” style pelican hooks.)
+Another option is to complete the Lifeline Measurement Form and fax or mail it to the West Marine Rigging shop.